pubsubdb/pubsubdb/docs/headless_orchestration.md

 ## Conclusion

 The design and orchestration of multidimensional workflows in headless environments can be a complex task, but with the right approach and understanding of key principles, it can be made more manageable.
-By taking into consideration factors like asynchronous activities, ECA rules, action splitting, we can design robust and efficient workflows that handle complex business processes at stateless speeds.
+By taking into consideration factors like asynchronous activities, ECA rules and action splitting, we can design robust and efficient workflows that handle complex business processes at stateless speeds.